 Alternatively you can also join a Sedona jeep tour and explore the epic red rocks from the road.

-For incredible views, head up to the viewpoint at Airport Mesa.
-From here you get panoramic views over Sedona including some of the most famous rock formations like Chimney Rock and Capitol Butte
+I also headed up to the viewpoint at Airport Mesa as I’d heard it had the best views in town.
+I got to experience panoramic views over Sedona including some of the most famous rock formations like Chimney Rock and Capitol Butte

 Other popular activities in Sedona are fishing, mountain biking and even ATV off-roading.
 The best place to go fishing is at Oak Creek Canyon.